diehlpk/diehlpk.github.io/_posts/blog/2021-01-19-word-count-latex.md

 Files: 12
 {% endhighlight %}

-the option -inc includes all tex files recursivly and -total combis the statistics.
-To see the statics for each tex file leave out the -total option.
+the option -inc includes all TeX files recursively and -total combines the statistics.
+To see the statics for each TeX file leave out the -total option.